Medical device and MedTech insights, news, tips and more

 6) If You Don’t Know the Answer, Say So

-If, during the course of questioning, the board asks something that you truly don’t know the answer to, say so.
+If during questioning the board asks something that you truly don’t know the answer to, say so.
 It is always better to tell the board that you will return with the correct answer than it is to try and tiptoe around the answer, become defensive, or make something up with partial information.
-Getting caught trying to improvise an answer can severely harm the board’s opinion of you if you aren’t well read on the question they’ve asked.
+Getting caught trying to improvise an answer can severely harm the board’s opinion of you.
 A good board of directors will respect your call to find and return with the correct answer.

 7) Believe in What You Say

-At the end of the day, as long as you put passion behind your words, the board will respect your effort and belief in your proposal, regardless of the way they ultimately vote.
-This can mean the world in the long run, as gaining lasting respect from your board could set the pathway to a successful proposal in the future.
+At the end of the day, as long as you put passion and research behind your words, the board will respect your effort and belief in your proposal, regardless of the way they ultimately vote.
+This can make a difference in the long run, as gaining lasting respect from your board could set the pathway to a successful proposal in the future.

 Regardless of how many times you’ve done it, presenting to the board can be a daunting experience.
 Try these tips out and see how it works for you!